Global Association of International Sports Federations: History

 In 2003, in collaboration with ASOIF and AIOWF, GAISF launched the first SportAccord Convention to answer a need of the IFs, which were looking for a “one-stop shop” where they could hold their annual meetings, be encouraged to network and share their knowledge.

 In March 2009, GAISF was rebranded SportAccord at the meeting of the 7th SportAccord International Convention in Denver.
 In April 2009, it moved its main office from Monaco to Maison du Sport International in Lausanne, Switzerland.

 On 25 May 2012, the last of eight days of the annual General Assembly of SportAccord in Quebec City, the Federation of International Lacrosse and the International Mind Sports Association were accepted, bringing the number of SportAccord members to 107.

 On 31 May 2013, the last of eight days of the annual General Assembly of SportAccord in Saint Petersburg, the International Cheer Union and the Federation Internationale de l'Automobile were voted into SportAccord.

 On 20 April 2015, at SportAccord's 2015 convention in Sochi, SportAccord president Marius Vizer made a speech that was sharply critical of the IOC and its president, Thomas Bach.
 Following the speech, the IAAF (now known as World Athletics), the ISSF, and World Archery withdrew from SportAccord in protest, and there were a number of further withdrawals in May 2015, including the International Rowing Federation.

 At the 2017 convention in Aarhus, Federation Internationale du Sport Universitaire (FISU) and Federation of International Bandy (FIB) became full members and SportAccord was renamed GAISF.

-By the end of 2018, The World ArmWrestling Federation (WAF) was the new addition to the GAISF Full Member List along with 4 Associate Members – World Olympics Association, International Sports Press Association, World Union of Olympic Cities and World Federation of the Sporting Goods Industry.
+By the end of 2018, the World ArmWrestling Federation (WAF) was the new addition to the GAISF Full Member List along with 4 Associate Members—the World Olympics Association, the International Sports Press Association, the World Union of Olympic Cities, and the World Federation of the Sporting Goods Industry.

 In May 2019, Raffaele Chiulli was unanimously elected as GAISF President in Gold Coast, Australia.